redox-os/website/content/news/this-month-240731.md

 Thanks to [Igalia](https://www.igalia.com/) and the Servo team for partnering with us!

-## Massive Performance Improvements

-4lDO2 reduced the time to make a context switch by 60-70% !

-Redox is becoming faster than Linux in some workloads (with all exploit mitigations disabled), more exciting optimizations are coming.

 ## NLnet Redox Signals project

 The funding for the [Redox OS Unix-style Signals](https://nlnet.nl/project/RedoxOS-Signals/) project has been finalized!